u24916031-Jamie/COS214PA3/README.md

 To run:
 -run make in the main directory.
 This will create and run eventflow in the bin file
--For fitchfork compliant: Open the submission folder and run make
+-For fitchfork compliant: Open the submission folder and run make or download prac.zip and run make in it.

 Doxygen:
-In the docs/html folder open index.html and use the buttons to navigate the doxyfile
+In the docs/html folder open index.html and use the buttons to navigate the doxyfile.